Planning to upgrade your current version of JDE World

 by Bill Onion on January 11, 2017 at 3:30 pm

 One of the most common misconceptions with IBM i is that it’s impossible to interface with it.
-People often think that the data is simply […]
+People often think that the data is simply locked in […]

 JD Edwards World Field-Level Security